RTEMS/rtems-docs/user/start/gsoc.rst

 Here are a few pointers to keep in mind while creating the patches.

-* Make sure not to commit changes in the master branch.
+* Make sure not to commit changes in the main branch.
 This is to avoid merge conflicts when you are pulling the latest changes from the remote branch.
 * Avoid trailing whitespace errors.
 * The author name of the patch is your full name.